 Avg is the number of searches a keyword receives per month, and the QSR shows the number of competing websites that have ranked in Google for that particular keyword.
 It takes a little time to find quality keywords, but that’s why they call it “research.”

 The phrase “best Christmas candy” is a low-competition keyword based on the numbers.
 It has almost 50 searches, and a QSR under 100.
 Bingo, that quality keyword needs to be used in a blog post.

 I want to provide some perspective for you.
 Let’s say you write 50 posts every six months, which means you have targeted 50 keywords.
 Those 50 keywords can potentially turn into 50+ rankings in Google.
 This clearly illustrates how vital keywords are!

-2. Content Is Key
+2. Write Engaging Content

 Here’s what the sequence looks like: keyword research tool – quality keywords – keyword-rich content – rankings in Google – more traffic to website – more conversions – increased revenue.

 The next steps are important, and fortunately don’t take much time.